chpaxson/chpaxson.github.io/src/projects/lyra.md

   <p style="text-align: center; font-style: italic; margin-top: 5px;">Joint 2 cycloidal reducer - center gray component is the input, the 6 rods immediately around it capture the output rotation</p>
 </div>

+All of the drives are designed with ABS  cycloidal disks, with steel pins for the housing pins and output pins to minimize friction.